edermartioli/spirou-ccf-analysis/README.md

   Current methods available are: "gaussian", "bisector", or "template" (default) --bandpass for selecting the nIR band pass
-  Current options available are: 'Y', 'J', 'H', 'K', or 'YJHK' (default) --exclude_orders for selecting orders to exclude
-  Order numbers must be separated by comma, e.g.: --exclude_orders="0,11,12,13,15,16,20,21,22,47,48" -a for saving all sub-products, including csv tables and plot files By default it generates only the RV time-series in .rdb format.
+  Current options available are: 'Y', 'J', 'H', 'K', or 'YJHK' (default) --exclude_orders for selecting orders to exclude from the CCF analysis Order numbers must be separated by comma, e.g.: --exclude_orders="0,11,12,13,15,16,20,21,22,47,48" -a for saving all sub-products, including csv tables and plot files By default it generates only the RV time-series in .rdb format.